 A worry noted by some physicians is that keto is highly restrictive, often eliminating foods that are beneficial for our bodies.
 Because of its highly restrictive nature and adverse consequences like keto flu, many find a keto diet to be unsustainable for the long term.

-Because the traditional keto diet promotes high fat as a way to achieve satiety, Mayo Clinic raised concern for long-term heart health, including high blood pressure.
-One person who adopted a ketogenic diet saw her cholesterol shoot up nearly 100 points within a few months.
-Someone who is genetically inclined to conditions linked to heart disease is strongly urged to consult with their physician prior to adopting a keto lifestyle.
+Because the traditional keto diet promotes high fat as a way to achieve satiety, people who are genetically inclined to conditions linked to heart disease are strongly urged to consult with their physician prior to adopting a keto lifestyle.

 3. MIND Diet